(A) (Essential) Health authority. The

 registration requirements of Ohio.
 Verification of current credentials is on

 file at the facility.
-Health care staff work in accordance with
+Health care staff works in accordance with

 profession-specific job descriptions approved by the health

 authority shall develop a policy and procedure for sick call whereby a